AAGI-AUS/CBADASReml/README.md

-# CBADA Package for helping with small-plot analysis, ofe analysis and paddock summaries
+# A collection of helper functions for small-plot trial analysis using ASReml

 ## Installation